 To read the Sector Protection Register, the $\overline{CS}$ pin must first be asserted.
-Once the $\overline{CS}$ pin has been asserted, an opcode of 32H and 3 dummy bytes must be clocked in via the SI pin.
+Once the $\overline{CS}$ pin has been asserted, an opcode of 32H and three dummy bytes must be clocked in via the SI pin.
 After the last bit of the opcode and dummy bytes have been clocked in, any additional clock pulses on the SCK pins will result in data for the content of the Sector Protection Register being output on the SO pin.
-The first byte corresponds to sector 0 (0a, 0b), the second byte corresponds to sector 1 and the last byte (byte 64) corresponds to sector 63.
+The first byte corresponds to sector 0 (0a, 0b), the second byte corresponds to sector 1, the third byte corresponds to sector 2, and the last byte (byte 4) corresponds to sector 3.
 Once the last byte of the Sector Protection Register has been clocked out, any additional clock pulses will result in undefined data being output on the SO pin.
 The $\overline{CS}$ must be deasserted to terminate the Read Sector Protection Register operation and put the output into a high-impedance state.